Thiago-Bosco/Thiago-Bosco/README.md

 Software engineer with hands-on experience in **infrastructure automation**, **observability platforms**, and **backend development**.
 I work across the full stack of enterprise IT operations — from building Go-based monitoring systems to integrating PAM solutions, managing Active Directory environments, and automating workflows for financial institutions.

-Currently at **AltSec**, acting as infrastructure analyst and engineer — developing internal tooling, monitoring pipelines, and automation solutions for clients including BMP, BACEN, BEETELER, OURIVEST, and OURINBANK, in partnership with IBM (TWS/Workload Scheduler).
+Currently at **AltSec**, working as infrastructure analyst and engineer — building internal tooling, monitoring pipelines, and automation solutions for enterprise clients in the financial sector, in partnership with strategic technology vendors.

 ---